stahnma/hubot-stonk-checker/README.md

     AMC,BB,BBBY,DOGE-USD,GME

+## Setting a special stonk set.

+Setting `HUBOT_SPECIAL_STONKS` provides list of stock ticker symbols that you can address in a short-hand way and not through asking the bot to do `hubot stock symbol` but just `hubot symbol` therefore saving you five keystrokes.
+(This preserves some backward compatibility with an older stock checking module as well).

+As an example

+    HUBOT_SPECIAL_STONKS=CAT,MSFT

+This will allow bot beavhior to be:

+`hubot cat`
+vs
+`hubot stock cat`

 # Development

 Basically, git clone this repo.
 Run `npm i` to get the deps. `npm test` to test things.